xeroxinteractive/browserslist-adobe-analytics/README.md

 [![semantic-release][semantic-release-badge]][semantic-release-link]
 [![Dependabot Status][dependabot-badge]][dependabot-link]

+browserslist-adobe-analytics provides a CLI and Node API which can pull analytics data about what browsers your users use, and convert that data into a [`browserslist-stats.json`](https://github.com/browserslist/browserslist#custom-usage-data) file so browserslist can select the appropriate browsers based on your user base.
+To achieve this a browser report is fetched from the Adobe Analytics API, each browser entry is then converted to the format browserslist supports.

+Please note that to do this browserslist-adobe-analytics uses very loose matching rules e.g: `Chrome 1.2.3` could be interpretted as `chrome 1.2.7` in browserslist land, this is so we do not ignore any data.
+It is better to support more browsers less accurately than less browsers more accuratly in my opinion, so please do not rely on the output to report actual browser usage.

 ## Setup
 __Important Note: In order to use this package an Adobe Experience Cloud account with a valid Adobe Analytics license is required.
 You will also need developer permissions in order to create an integration.__
 ### Creating an Adobe Analytics Integration